What Is a 3D Urban Planning Tool?

 Frequently Asked Questions

-Our top five picks for 2025 are Tripo AI, Esri, Autodesk, Bentley Systems, and Trimble (SketchUp Pro).
-Each of these platforms stood out for their visualization capabilities, data integration, unique features, and ability to support a wide range of urban planning needs.
+Our top five picks for 2025 are Tripo AI, Esri, Autodesk, Bentley Systems, and Rhino & Grasshopper.
+Each platform excels in key areas—from generative assets and GIS to infrastructure digital twins and parametric design—covering city-scale planning workflows.
 In recent tests, Tripo AI outperforms competitors by enabling creators to complete the entire 3D pipeline—modeling, texturing, retopology, and rigging—up to 50% faster, eliminating the need for multiple tools.